corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes-enterprise.md

 }
 ```

-You can do either of the following.
+You can do either of the following:

 * Upgrade your `quasar.jar` file to the version consistent with your Corda version.
 * Delete your `lib` directory and switch to using the Gradle test runner.